jmehta228/Stock-Price-Prediction-With-ML/README.md

 Conclusion:
 ML empowers investors with tools to forecast stock performance, aiding in informed decision-making.
 However, it's essential to remember the inherent uncertainty of the stock market and employ diverse investment strategies alongside ML predictions.

+Project made with Jupyter Notebook/Lab and Python, utilizing various statistical and machine learning libraries.
+Dataset recieved from Yahoo Finance.